huijunchen9260/website/content/_index.md

 ## About me

 Hi!
-I am Hui-Jun Chen(陳惠鈞), an first-year Ph.D. student in Department of Economics, The Ohio State University.
-My research interests is mainly on industrial organization.
-Before I came here, I got my undergraduate and master degree in Economics at National Tsing Hua University, Taiwan (R.O.C.).
+My name is Hui-Jun Chen(陳惠鈞).
+I am a first-year Ph.D. student in the Department of Economics at The Ohio State University.
+My research mainly focuses on industrial organization.
+Before I arrived in the United States, I received my undergraduate and Master's degrees in Economics at National Tsing Hua University, Taiwan (R.O.C.).

-My master thesis is about how multi-product firms allocate their R\&D resources in two different products under Cournot competition.
-In the future, I wish to utilize my experience in theory of industrial organization and expand my horizon in empirical industrial organization.
+My master thesis is about how multi-product firms allocate their R\&D resources under Cournot competition.
+At The Ohio State University, I intend to use my experience in theoretical industrial organization as a foundation to explore the world of empirical industrial organization through an academic lens.

 ## Hobby / Tech

-One of my small hobby is to "rice" (customize) my Arch Linux.
-Arch Linux is a rolling releases Linux distro, with a huge community and the best [Arch Linux wiki](https://wiki.archlinux.org/) in the world.
-I do not use desktop environment.
-Instead, I use [bspwm](https://github.com/baskerville/bspwm) as my tiling windows manager, and [polybar](https://github.com/polybar/polybar) as my status bar.
+A small hobby of mine is to "rice" (customize) my Arch Linux.
+Arch Linux is a rolling release Linux distro, with a huge community and an outstanding [Arch Linux wiki](https://wiki.archlinux.org/).
+I use [bspwm](https://github.com/baskerville/bspwm) as my tiling windows manager, and [polybar](https://github.com/polybar/polybar) as my status bar.
 You can find my dotfiles in my github repository.

 The programming language I mainly use is shell scripting.
-I try my best to write my scripts in POSIX compliant shell, the least functional shell that has the best portability.
-Now I am learning Matlab in the macroeconomics courses, and I wish I can learn python and/or R in the future.
+I try my best to write my scripts in POSIX compliant shell.
+I am currently learning Matlab in my Macroeconomics courses and python and R in my spare time.

 ## Contact me